 In California, the State Water Resources Control Board (SWRCB) and nine Regional Water Quality Control Boards (RWQCB; Fig. 1) are responsible for developing and implementing nonpoint source (NPS) pollution control policies to protect the State's water resources.
 Nonpoint source pollution enters waterways as runoff from diffuse, distributed sources across the landscape.
 Following the Federal Clean Water Act (CWA), water bodies found to contain excessive pollutant levels are listed as impaired (CWA Sec.303(d)); and watershed activities are then subject to special regulations.
-Grazing on California's public and private rangelands is private rangelands, and regional scope of water quality impairments with grazing listed as one potential source considered a potential source of pollutants, and is listed as a potential contributor to approximately 0.9% of all impairments in the State (Fig. 1).
+Grazing on California's public and private rangelands is considered a potential source of pollutants, and is listed as a potential contributor to approximately 0.9% of all impairments in the State (Fig. 1).